Our Team

 Bruce Vanderwees Treasurer

 Bruce was born and raised in Murillo, and grew up working at the family farm & business.
 He took over the family business as a partner at a young age, and continued working there for 35+ years.
-Currently, he still puts in a few hours each week.
+He still puts in a few hours each week.

 Bruce currently lives with his wife, Debby, in Murillo.
 He enjoys travelling and spending time with his family.